bagnine/Pnuemonia-image-classification/README.md

 ## Discussion and Conclusions

 We are happy with the results of our model given the 1 week time constraint we were under.
-However, from reading the literature, using an
+However, from reading the literature, using an optimiser with an adaptive leraning rate does not always give the best results.
+It does speed up the time to converge, but can also lead get trapped in local minima.

+Therefore, if we had more time and access to more powerful computers, we would use stochastic gradient descent with a very low learning rate (alpha ~ 0.0001).

+In addition, we would like to train a multiclassfication model.
+The positive class has both viral and bacterial pneumonia cases.
+We understand tht bacterial cases are often more sever.
+Therefore we would like to indicate whether a particular infection is bacterial or viral.

+Finally, though here we used a voting classifier, we are interested in building a stacked classifier that uses backpropagation to assign weights to the output of each model in the classifir.

 ## Repository Structure

 ```
-├── Index.ipynb
+├── Index.ipynb     | A complete walkthrough of our project, see also index.pdf
-├── README.md
+├── README.md       |
-├── images
+├── images          | Images used in this README
 ├── notebooks
-│   ├── EDA
+│   ├── EDA         | Exploratory Data Analysis
-│   └── modelling
+│   └── modelling   | Model Prototyping
 └── src
-    ├── data
+    ├── data        | Image Data
-    └── modules
+    └── modules     | Custom eda, preprocessing and graphing functions
 ```